atomflunder/skillratings/README.md

 ## Basic Usage

-Below is the most basic use case for each supported algorithm, in a 1-vs-1 format.
+**Quick disclaimer:** Below are the most basic use cases for each supported algorithm, in a 1-vs-1 format.
-Each rating algorithm has many more associated functions, for example getting a rating using a list of outcomes or getting expected scores.
+Each rating algorithm has *many* more associated functions, for example getting a rating using a list of outcomes, or getting the expected scores of a match.

 Head over [to the documentation](https://docs.rs/skillratings/) for more information.